Plasmonic detection of Rashba spin-orbit coupling in monolayer transition-metal dichalcogenides

 In addition, since the RSOC strength in ML-TMDs can be obtained from ARPES measurements~\cite{zribi2022unidirectional} and the electron density can be precisely controlled via gate voltage, the corresponding minimum energy gap $\Omega_R$ could be determined using Fig.~\ref{Fig3}.
 In this way, an experimentally determination of $\Omega_R$ would allow direct independent experimental verification of our results.

-{\it Conclusion - } In this Letter, we have presented a theoretical analysis of plasmonic properties of $n$-type ML-TMDs in the presence of Rashba spin-orbit coupling (RSOC).
+{\it Conclusion.} In this Letter, we have presented a theoretical analysis of plasmonic properties of $n$-type ML-TMDs in the presence of Rashba spin-orbit coupling (RSOC).
 We have proposed a plasmonic method to accurately probe the Rashba effect in ML-TMDs by analyzing features in the electron energy loss functions and dispersion relations.
 Specifically, we identify a spectral minimum energy gap $\Omega_R$ separating the two plasmon modes to serve as a direct spectral signature of inter-subband transitions enabled by RSOC.
 This feature has been shown to directly depend on the RSOC strength and electron density, and is accessible in electron energy loss spectroscopy (EELS) measurements.
 Our results reveal that the strength and visibility of $\Omega_R$ are governed by how RSOC modifies spin-dependent band structures and alters the dielectric response of the system.
-These findings establish EELS as a non-invasive, tunable, and precise technique for determining the RSOC, providing a practical approach for large-scale characterization and control of spin-orbit phenomena in 2D materials and heterostructures, with promising implications for spintronic and plasmonic technology platforms of tomorrow.
+These findings establish EELS as a noninvasive, tunable, and precise technique for determining the RSOC, providing a practical approach for large-scale characterization and control of spin-orbit phenomena in 2D materials and heterostructures, with promising implications for spintronic and plasmonic technology platforms of tomorrow.
+In addition, the present conclusions are not limited to ML-TMDs but remain valid also for other 2D materials.
+In principle, as long as the material possesses RSOC, similar physical results can be expected \cite{Andreas2012}.

-{\it Acknowledgments - } We thank H. M. Dong for important discussions.
+{\it Acknowledgments.} We thank H. M. Dong for important discussions.
 This work was supported by the National Natural Science Foundation of China (NSFC) (Grants No. 12364009, No. U2230122, and No. U2067207), Yunnan Fundamental Research Projects (Grant No. 202301AT070120), and the Scientific Research Fund Project of Yunnan Education Department (Grant No. 2025Y0066), the EU-funded DYNASTY project (Grant No. 101079179) and the Research Foundation-Flanders (FWO-Vlaanderen).
 Z.H.T and Y.L. acknowledge China Scholarship Council support.
 Y.M.X. was supported through the Xingdian Talent Plans for Young Talents of Yunnan Province (Grant No. XDYC-QNRC-2022-0492).

+{\it Data availability - } The data that support the findings of this article are not publicly available.
+The data are available from the authors upon reasonable request.